- Download our Moving to Brazil Guide (PDF)

 LGBTQ+ in Brazil

 Brazil is known for having some of the best LGBTQ+ legal protections in the world.
-Same-sex marriage and adoption have been legal for more than a decade, while conversion therapy is banned in the country.
-As Brazil is home to the highest concentration of Roman Catholics in the world, social acceptance of people who identify as LGBTQ+ in the country lags far behind its legal protections.
+Same-sex marriage and adoption have been legal for more than a decade, and conversion therapy is banned in the country.
+Brazil’s LGBTQ+ community represents an estimated 5 percent of the population.
+That said, Brazil has a high level of conservatism and fundamentalist religiosity, and social acceptance of people who identify as LGBTQ+ in the country lags far behind its legal protections.

-For several years running, Brazil has been the trans murder capital of the world, with 125 anti-trans homicides reported in Brazil out of 375 worldwide.
-This can be attributed to systemic homophobia.
-A 2021 report by the Brazilian Institute of Transmasculinities (Ibrat) and the UN Race and Equality Institute and Trans Magazine found that almost 86 percent of respondents felt that the public system harboured transphobic attitudes towards them.
+For nearly two decades, Brazil has been the world’s deadliest country for transgender individuals.
+Brazil accounts for 30 percent of all transgender murders globally.
+A 2021 report by the Brazilian Institute of Transmasculinities (IBRAT) and the UN Race and Equality Institute and Trans Magazine found that almost 86 percent of respondents felt that the public system harboured transphobic attitudes towards them.

-As a country with a large geographic mass, Brazil is diverse, and attitudes towards LGBTQ+ individuals vary throughout the country.
-LGBTQ+ individuals moving inland and to small towns should avoid public displays of affection, as this may lead to some unwanted attention from locals.
-Still, the east coast of the country boasts a lively LGBT+ social scene, while Sao Paulo and Rio de Janeiro host annual pride celebrations and have many LGBT-friendly spots sprinkled throughout the cities.
+As an absolutely enormous country, Brazil has a varied population with diverse attitudes towards LGBTQ+ people.
+For LGBTQ+ expats moving inland and to small towns, avoid public displays of affection until you’ve gotten a lay of the land, as this may lead to some unwanted attention from locals.
+Still, the east coast of the country boasts a lively LGBT+ social scene, and São Paulo and Rio de Janeiro host annual pride celebrations and have many LGBT-friendly spots sprinkled throughout the cities.

 Useful resources